 (3) Wheel loads.
 For relatively high fills, Equation 2-3 will give reasonably accurate results for highway and railroad wheel loads and the loads on relatively small footings.
-However, where the conduit is near the surface or where the contact area of the applied load is large,
+However, where the conduit is near the surface or where the contact area of the applied load is large, these loads must be divided into units for a more accurate analysis.
+The use of influence charts as developed by Newmark (1942) will be helpful in computing the stress due to loads on relatively large and irregular areas.

-The behavior of the soil pressures Backfill. transmitted to a conduit or culvert by the overlying fill material is influenced by the physical characteristics and degree of compaction of the soil above and adjacent to the conduit or culvert as well as the degree of flexibility and the amount of settlement of the conduit or culvert.
+d.
+Backfill.
+The behavior of the soil pressures transmitted to a conduit or culvert by the overlying fill material is influenced by the physical characteristics and degree of compaction of the soil above and adjacent to the conduit or culvert as well as the degree of flexibility and the amount of settlement of the conduit or culvert.
 The effect of submergence in the backfill must also be considered as indicated in Figure 2-2.
 Direct measurements of such pressures have been made for smalldiameter pipes under relatively low fills.
 Until more data are available, the following loading should be used for rigid conduits and culverts for dams and levees and outlet conduits for interior drainage.
 The effect of submergence in the backfill must be considered.
 The three typical conduit installation conditions are trench, trench with superimposed fill, and embankment.
 Terms for these loading conditions are defined in Figure 2-4.